JohnDecebal/UNDR/README.md

 - The loose fit of the PCB is intentional in the current design.
 Handle with care when moving the assembled unit.
 - When flashing the code, make sure you have the correct board and port selected in your IDE.
 - If you encounter any issues during the flashing process, double-check your connections and try resetting the ESP32.

-For visual guidance, we recommend watching our detailed assembly video available at [UNDR Coffee Build Instructions](https://undr.coffee).

 Remember, this is a prototype design and you may encounter challenges during assembly.
 Don't hesitate to reach out to the community for support or share your improvement ideas!